-But no matter what I spent money on, I always found a way to get it for less than full price — whether that meant negotiating with a vendor, waiting for a sale or using “rewards” points — and I managed to save $21,485 in the process!
-For all those brides- and grooms-to-be who want in on my secrets, check out these 10 tricks that allowed me to cut corners … and still have a dream wedding.
+And no matter what I spent money on, I always found a way to get it for less than full price — whether that meant negotiating with a vendor, waiting for a sale or using “rewards” points — and I managed to save $21,485 in the process.
+Here are my 10 tricks.

 1. Don’t Be Overly Accommodating